 The Agreement also includes the ability to define management roles within the partnership if the partners wish to do so.
 Once the Partnership Agreement is completed, all of the partners should sign and date the Agreement.
 Each partner's signature should be witnessed by an independent adult, meaning somebody over 18 years old, who is not involved with the partnership.
 This means the partners can not witness each other, and people closely connected to the partners (such as their respective spouses) should not act as witnesses either.

-The partners should keep copies of the Agreement for their records.
-If the partners wish to change any of the terms of the Agreement, they should be sure to do so in writing.
+Most partners make sure to keep copies of their Partnership Agreement, for their own records.
+In most cases, if the partners wish to change any terms of the Partnership Agreement at a later date, they make sure to do so in writing.

 Each state and territory in Australia has a Partnership Act.